PoTable: Towards Systematic Thinking via Plan-then-Execute Stage Reasoning on Tables: PoTable

 \subsubsection{Planning Phase}

-Inspired by \textit{chain-of-thought} \cite{CoT} prompting, \textsc{PoTable} plans the operation chain under the corresponding stage-specific goal and instruction through the integrated LLM.
-An example of a stage planning prompting template is shown in Figure~\ref{planning}.
-Specifically, the prompting template contains the tabular data in Markdown format and the task question, followed by an instruction part integrating the stage-specific goal, output format and suggestion note.
-This guides the LLM to generate the operation chain by concentrating on the stage-specific goal instead of the task objective only.
-To effectively prompt the LLM, we adopt a few-shot learning strategy \cite{GPT3} by designing three self-made examples for the planning phase.
-Consequently, \textsc{PoTable} maintains a balance between structure and autonomy within systematic thinking, since the planned operations are not restricted in a constraint pool.
+Inspired by \textit{chain-of-thought} \cite{CoT} prompting, \textsc{PoTable} formulates the operation chain guided by the corresponding stage-specific goal and instruction through the integrated LLM.
+An example of a stage planning prompting template is shown in Fig.~\ref{planning}.
+Specifically, the prompting template contains the tabular data in Markdown format and the task question, followed by an instruction part integrating the stage-specific goal, output format and suggestion notes.
+This guides the LLM to generate the operation chain by concentrating on the stage-specific goal rather than solely on the overall task objective.
+To effectively prompt the LLM, we adopt a few-shot learning strategy \cite{GPT3} by designing three custom examples for the planning phase.
+Consequently, \textsc{PoTable} maintains a balance between structure and autonomy within systematic thinking, since the candidate operations remain open-world.
+More details concerning instruction prompts of the planning phase for all stages can be accessed in our code repository.